chenlicodebank/lora_on_analog_hardware/README.md

 ## Hardware-Aware LoRA Training on SQuAD

-This section provides an application of the Hardware-Aware LoRA Training using MobileBERT on SQuAD1.1.
+This section provides an application of the Hardware-Aware LoRA Training with MobileBERT on the SQuAD v1.1 dataset.

 ### Example:
 ```